shawnsoltesz/JurassicPark/README.md

 [Name] - Dino name
-[DietType] - This will be "carnivore" or "herbivore" [WhenAcquired] - This will default to the current time when the dinosaur is created {Date.Time} but non-editable (startdate = Convert.ToDateTime("12/25/2008");)
+[DietType] - This will be "carnivore" or "herbivore" [WhenAcquired] - This will default to the current time when the dinosaur is acquired using created {Date.Time}
 [Weight] - How heavy the dinosaur is in pounds. (int parsed) [EnclosureNumber] - the number of the pen the dinosaur is in

-[MethodDescription]
+[MethodDescription] aka [Collection]
 Add a method Description to your class to print out a description of the dinosaur to include all the properties.
 Create an output format of your choosing.
-Feel free to be creative.

-    To be built under the class, but need an output option.
+Feel free to be creative. **TBD**To be built under the class, but need an output option.
 Name "Collection"

 [Remove] - allow user to search for dinosaur by name, confirm deletion, and remove upon confirmation.

-[View] - A list of entries sorted by {Date.Time} stamp using LINQ Sort By/Then By
+[View] - - **use LINQ OrderBy and ThenBy**
+This command will show the all the dinosaurs in the list, ordered by WhenAcquired.
+Use {Date.Time} stamp If there aren't any dinosaurs in the park then print out a message that there aren't any.

 [Transfer] - Only prompt user with a new Enclosure Number to be edited.
 Other fields are non-editable and should not be included.